I was 22 when I moved abroad alone for the first time.

 And if you eventually get married and/or have kids with your foreign partner…the list goes on!
 Like raising multilingual, cultured children.

-During my second year in Toulouse, my roommate and I threw a lot of parties at our house.
-They would get absolutely packed with people – it was a blast.
+During my second year in Toulouse, my roommate and I threw a lot of parties at our apartment.
+They would get absolutely packed with people – suffice it to say that they were a lot of fun.
 See photos below for proof:

 We liked to throw theme parties – which didn’t seem to be very common in France.
 Most people would not dress up, but occasionally people would and there would be some pretty awesome outfits.
 Like that 80s party we had…